hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-ietf-cose-key-thumbprint.md

 (key ID) value.

 This specification defines how thumbprints of COSE keys are created.
-Additionally, a new CWT confirmation method is registered in the registry created by {{RFC8747}}.
-See Section 3.1 of {{RFC8747}} for details about the use of a confirmation claim in a CWT with a proof-of-possession key.
+Additionally, a new CWT confirmation method is added to the IANA "CWT Confirmation Methods" registry created by {{RFC8747}}.
+See Section 3.1 of
+{{RFC8747}} for details about the use of a confirmation claim in a CWT with a proof-of-possession key.

 # Terminology